plaid/plaid-java/DEPLOY.md

 mvn release:perform
 ```

+If things go wrong, run `mvn release:rollback` and re-execute the above commands.

-This will release a new artifact with a bumped patch version to the Sonatype staging maven repository.
-After it's pushed to staging, you need to do some mucking around in the UI to push it to production.
+If things go right, this will release a new artifact with a bumped patch version to the Sonatype staging maven repository.

-## Releasing the artifiact
+### Check that the artifact is released

 Login [here](https://oss.sonatype.org/#welcome) using your credentials from [above](#setting-up-your-sonatype-account).
 Try searching for "com.plaid" in the search bar and see if the newest version is in the "release" repository.
 If it is, the release is out!
-It may take a couple of hours to propagate to other Maven repositories, so just hang out and check on the Central Maven Repository in a few hours.
+It may take a couple of hours to propagate to other Maven repositories, so just hang out and check on the [Central Maven Repository](https://search.maven.org/) in a few hours.

-If you don't see the newest version, continue below.

-Click on "Staging Repositories" under "Build Promotion".
-On the top right corner there is a search bar.
-Search for "com.plaid".

-This process goes:
-1. Artifact goes into a staging repo
-1. The staging repo is "closed"
-1. The staging repo is "released" (to the central repository)

-Once you click on the staging repo, you'll be able to "Close" it.
-Closing it does some checks, verifies some things, but once it finishes successfully (it may take a few minutes), you can then "Release" it.
-Once it's Released, the artifact is successfully released as a new version.
-It'll show up under "Artifact Search" within Sonatype "Nexus Repository Manager" right away.
-It may take a couple of hours to propagate to other Maven repositories.

-## Updating the documentation (don't forget these steps).
+### Updating the documentation (don't forget this).

 1. Update README.md with the latest version.
 1. Update CHANGELOG.md.

+At this point, merge your branch with master, and you should be all set!